rosin-project/rxros2/README.md

 ## Setup and Installation

 The current installation instructions are manual, but will soon be replaced by proper packages that will allow easy installation of RxROS2.
-RxROS2 is originally developed and tested of the Eloquent Elusor platform, but we have not been able to provide proper installation instructions for this platform (see issue #2 for a discussion of the problem).
-Foxy Fitzroy has therefore become the preferred platform for RxROS2 although we have observed a serious issue with rclpy/RxROS2 for this platform (see issue #9).
+RxROS2 is originally developed and tested of the Eloquent Elusor platform, but we have not been able to provide proper installation instructions for this platform (see [issue 2](https://github.com/rosin-project/rxros2/issues/2) for a discussion of the problem).
+Foxy Fitzroy has therefore become the preferred platform for RxROS2 although we have observed a serious issue with `rclpy` / RxROS2 for this platform (see [issue 9](https://github.com/rosin-project/rxros9/issues/2)).

 Installation of rosdep (depenency package):
 ```bash